Ontario's kids need more education today, not more cages tomorrow

 Citing "fiscal responsibility," Premier Doug Ford and his team say it's unfair to mortgage the future of our children by leaving them with a massive provincial government debt to pay when they're older.
 We're told everyone needs to do their part.
-Yet, instead of asking people with the means to contribute more towards balancing the books, most deficit-reduction announcements coming from Queen's Park these days will affect those who can least afford less government assistance and services, including our children.
+Yet, instead of asking people with the means to do so to contribute more towards balancing the books, most deficit-reduction announcements coming from Queen's Park these days will affect those who can least afford less government assistance and services, including our children.

 What would it say about Ontario's adults if we allow our government to do things like eliminate the Child Advocate Office and make changes to autism support that will translate into diminished opportunities for affected kids to reach their potential?
 What would it say about us if we allow our government to raise average high school class sizes from 22 to 28 students and eliminate free post-secondary tuition for young people from low-income families?